mdang/ga-lessons/code-conventions/README.md

 * Explain why coding conventions are important and why we should follow them
 * Properly organize your project
-* Describe the naming conventions for variables, methods, classes
+* Describe the naming conventions for variables, methods
 * Name methods, classes and variables correctly
 * Explain what code commenting is, why it's valuable and when to use it
 * Add comments to a program to ease readability and describe meaning